 The Vuarnet District Medium Rounds are a pretty great pair of shades with a lot of spunk.
-But they don't perform well enough to win them any awards this time around.
+Combining quality materials, an excellent performance, and some serious style, they're our Top Pick for Stylish Function.
 Their mineral lenses are clear, protective, durable, and great for bright light situations.
 Their heft and front-heavy design work against them, but we found them to be quite comfortable.
-We liked wearing them even though they lack soft pads on the nose rest or arms.
+We like wearing them even though they lack soft pads on the nose rest or arms.
 Our favorite thing about the Districts is their looks.
 Nearly everyone who put them on loved their stylish vibe.

 Vuarnet District Medium Round Review